stats-tgeorge/docs/editing.md

 The Journal of Open Source Education (JOSE) conducts all peer review and editorial processes in the open, on the GitHub issue tracker.

-JOSS editors manage the review workflow with the help of our bot, `@whedon`.
+JOSE editors manage the review workflow with the help of our bot, `@whedon`.
 The bot is summoned with commands typed directly on the GitHub review issues.
 For a list of commands, type: `@whedon commands`.

 ```eval_rst
 .. note:: To learn more about ``@whedon``'s functionalities, take a look at our `dedicated guide <whedon.html>`_.